-- > Restrictive practices must not be used:

-- To address inadequate levels of staffing, equipment, or facilities.

-- As a punishment or for the convenience of others.

-- > The following forms of restraint (or acts during restraint) must not be used:

-- Prone/Supine position restraint.

-- Psycho-social restraint.

-- Exclusion.

-- Restrictions to any part of the respiratory or digestive function.

-- o Inflicting pain.
+- > Restrictive practices must not be used: - Where a patient has decision-making capacity and does not provide consent for the use of restrictive practices. - o To address inadequate levels of staffing, equipment, or facilities. - o As a punishment or for the convenience of others. - > The following forms of restraint (or acts during restraint) must not be used: - Prone/Supine position restraint. - o Psycho-social restraint. - Exclusion. - o Restrictions to any part of the respiratory or digestive function. - Inflicting pain.